-The History of Carnevale vs. the Modern Revival
+History of Italy's Carnival and the Modern Revival

 Why All This Merriment?

-Well, if you've ever been in Northeastern Italy during the winter you'll understand.
-The cold air flows down the slopes of the Alps and Apennines, and the mist rises up from the many waterways of the Pianura Padana.
-There's no sun, little sound, everything's damp, and the thermometer stays pegged just above freezing for weeks on end.
-People need something to take their mind off of all this, and what could be better than a party—or a month of parties?
+If you've ever spent a winter in Northern Italy, you probably understand why people celebrate Carnival.
+Cold air flows down from the Alps and Apennines, and mist rises up from the many waterways of the Po Valley.
+Winter days are dark and quiet: Everything's damp, and the thermometer stays pegged just above freezing for weeks on end.
+Residents need a distraction from the dreary weather, and what could be better than a party—or a month of parties?

-Also known as a frappe, or cenci, these crisp, lemony strips of fried dough are popular throughout Italy and are quick and easy to make.
+Also called frappe or cenci, these crispy, delightful strips of fried dough are popular throughout Italy.

-Round sugar-dusted doughnuts flavored with rum and lemon zest contain pine nuts and raisins.
-Sometimes they are filled with custard, zabaglione, or flavored creams,
+These sugar-dusted doughnuts flavored with rum and lemon zest contain pine nuts, raisins, and occasionally a custard, zabaglione, or pastry cream filling.

-Sicily's glorious, ricotta-filled fried wafers, which were originally for Carnevale but now are wildly popular year-round.
+Sicily's glorious, ricotta-filled fried wafers were originally a Carnival dessert, but they're now popular year-round.

 - Pignolata (fritters with honey and pine nuts)